-In this tutorial, we will learn how to use the Bluetooth Classic of ESP32 with Arduino IDE.
-This introductory guide to Bluetooth Classic will focus on transmitting data from the ESP32 to an Android cell phone and vice versa.
-This will be accomplished by using an example sketch from the Arduino IDE which transmits text to the Andriod app.
-After that, we will make a demo project to display any text on the Andriod app.
+In this tutorial, we will explore how to use the Bluetooth Classic on ESP32 with Arduino IDE.
+For demonstration, we will establish bidirectional data communication between the ESP32 and an Android cell phone over Bluetooth Classic.
+Firstly, we will see a simple example to send data from ESP32 to an Android app.
+After that, we will make a demo project to send any sensor readings to an Android app.
 As an example, we will use a DS18B20 temperature sensor with ESP32 to transmit temperature readings to an Android smartphone using ESP32 Bluetooth Classic.

-You may also like to read about ESP32 BLE module:
+You may also like to read about the ESP32 BLE module:

 ESP32 Bluetooth Low Energy (BLE) using Arduino IDE